 There’s many ways you can do autosuggestion, but the most efficient and fastest way is through affirmations.

 I’ll go step by step on how to start this process.

 First – Identify what you want to change

-As I said before…your brain is an automatic “goal seeking” mechanism.
-If you have not programmed yourself with clear goals – you will take the path of least resistance which inevitably leads to failure.
+Your brain is an automatic “goal seeking” mechanism.
+If you have not programmed yourself with new goals – you will automatically strive towards the goals that are placed in your subconscious.
+Guess what they are?

-You will absorb suggestions are more readily when your conscious mind AKA “the guard at the gate”, is “off duty”.
+Suggestions are taken more readily when your conscious mind, the guard at the gate is “off duty”.
 This happens most often during:

 - Immersive work (aka flow)